mikesmullin/mini-handlebars/README.md

 TODO
 ----

-* add support for triple bracket non-escaped markup? i just haven't needed it, yet. its all unescaped by default.
+* add support for triple-stach/escaping utils? i just haven't needed it, yet. its all unescaped by default.